Dan Kapelovitz has devoted his law practice to representing people caught up in the criminal justice system.

 Dan Kapelovitz earned his law degree from UCLA School of Law, graduating in the top ten of his class.
-At UCLA, he was the President of the Animal Law Society, and was a member of both the UCLA Law Review and the UCLA Entertainment Law Review.
+At UCLA, he was the President of the Animal Law Society, and a member of the UCLA Law Review.
 Dan also volunteered for the Innocence Project and the Prisoner Re-Entry Project, and worked on special circumstances murder cases and other criminal matters for the Los Angeles County Public Defender as part of UCLA’s Capital Punishment Clinic.

 During law school, Dan externed at the Working People’s Law Center, where he worked on criminal law cases, helping obtain a new trial for a client due to juror misconduct.
 He also served as a law clerk for the Animal Protection Unit of the Los Angeles City Attorney, working on animal abuse and neglect cases.